Sexual assault is any sexual act that you:

 You may feel more comfortable talking to your GP.
 They can refer you to the care you need.

-If you are under 14, you can get help at Child and Adolescent Forensic Medical Assessment Services.
+If a child under 14 has been sexually assaulted, you can get help at Child and Adolescent Forensic Medical Assessment Services.

-You don't have to report the assault to the Gardaí but following the steps below can help if you do decide to report.
+Following the steps below can help if you decide to report.

 If you have recently been sexually assaulted, try not to: